Cyber Security, Online Safety and Fraud Prevention Expert

-Kathy Macdonald, (M.O.M., MSc.
-CPP), began her career as a police officer in 1988 working the streets as a beat cop in Calgary, Alberta.
+Kathy Macdonald began her career as a police officer in 1988 working the streets as a beat cop in Calgary, Alberta.
 With the advent of the Internet and the World Wide Web, Kathy recognized early on that crime and policing would be changed forever, and she set out to learn everything she could about cyber security.
-As the Calgary Police Service cyber awareness coordinator for over 12 years and a media spokesperson on this subject, Kathy has conducted hundreds of interviews, offered safety advice and commentary on technology and cybercrime.
+She Calgary Police Service cyber awareness coordinator and media spokesperson for over 12 years.
+Kathy has conducted hundreds of interviews, offered safety advice and commentary on technology and cybercrime.

-In 2009, the Governor General of Canada invested Kathy with the Order of Merit of the Police Forces (M.O.M.), an award recognizing her service and commitment to the community.
-Kathy is an Industry Attaché for Stop.
+As a keynote speaker Kathy Macdonald shares her deep industry knowledge and experience to dramatically increase cyber awareness and cyber security with corporations and associations.
+In 2009, Kathy was honoured when the Governor General of Canada Invested her with the Order of Merit of the Police Forces (M.O.M.), an award recognizing service and commitment to the community.
+Kathy strongly supports Stop.
 Think.
-Connect., which is a global messaging convention that unifies the response to cybercrime to millions of people worldwide.
-Kathy is board certified by ASIS International and has served on the board of ASIS, as well as the boards of Security Professional Information Exchange (SPIE), (ISC)², Alberta Community Crime Prevention Association (ACCPA) and Common Sense Calgary.
-Kathy also teaches personnel security at the University of Calgary.
+Connect., a global messaging convention that unifies the response to cybercrime to millions of people worldwide.

 Kathy Macdonald’s academic credentials are impressive.
 She holds a Masters of Security Risk Management with Merit (MSc.) from the University of Leicester, is a Certified Protection Professional (C.P.P.) from ASIS International, achieved a Security Management Certificate and General Management Certificate from the University of Calgary, and holds a Senior Police Management Certificate (SPAC).
 Kathy has successfully completed a many courses and specialized training on topics including media relations, business leadership, open source intelligence gathering and fraud investigations.